Ganeshpanda34/PORTFOLIO-NO-2/README.md

 -   **Text-To-Speech Converter**: A modern text-to-speech application featuring theme toggling, speed/volume controls, and a dynamic particle background.
 -   **GymGenius AI Chatbot**: An AI-powered gym coach that provides workout routines and form tips through a sleek, glassmorphism-style chat interface.
 -   **Modern Tic-Tac-Toe**: A classic game reimagined with a clean, modern design, sound effects, and a restart feature.
+-   **Ganesh | Air draw**: A web application where you can draw by showing your hand in a pinch gesture and save it as a PNG.
+-   **Ganesh - AI Chatbot**: A sleek, responsive chat assistant using Gemini 1.5 Flash API and hosted via Streamlit.
 ---

 ## 🤝 Let's Connect!